 getTypeEncoding Returns the type encoding attribute as defined in the TTCN-3 module.

 getTypeEncodingVariant This operation returns the value encoding variant attribute as defined in the TTCN-3 module, if any.
 If no encoding variant attribute has been defined the distinct value null will be returned.

+getEncodeAttributes Returns all encode attributes of the type.

+getVariantAttributes Returns all variant attributes of the type for the specified encoding.

 getTypeExtension Returns the type extension attribute as defined in the TTCN-3 module.